jeffboody/Lanczos/readme.md

 	           SUM(i = -a + 1, i = a,
 	               SUM(j = -a + 1, j = a,
 	                   s1(floor(x) + j, floor(y) + i)*
-	                   L(j - x + floor(x), i - y + floor(y), a)))
+	                   L(j - x + floor(x), i - y + floor(y))))

 Where w(x, y) is the normalization factor calculated using the two-dimensional Lanczos kernel.

-By using the correct multidimensional Lanczos kernel, you can achieve higher quality interpolation results compared to separable approximations.

 Separability
 ------------

-The Lanczos kernel is non-separable, meaning it cannot be factored into the product of two one-dimensional functions.
+Unlike some interpolation methods, the Lanczos kernel is non-separable, meaning it cannot be factored into the product of one-dimensional kernels.
 This property generally leads to higher computational costs compared to separable kernels.

-To improve performance, some implementations approximate the Lanczos kernel with separable kernels or perform separate passes for the horizontal and vertical dimensions.
-However, this approximation introduces artifacts and reduces image quality compared to using the full two-dimensional Lanczos kernel.
+To improve performance, some implementations approximate the Lanczos kernel by performing separate passes for the horizontal and vertical dimensions.

 Horizontal Interpolation: